Louvre Couture: A Fashion Exhibition Like No Other

-Spread across nearly 100 exhibits, this show takes you on a journey through the centuries, as interpreted by some of the world’s most celebrated designers.
+Spread across nearly 100 exhibits, this fashion show takes you on a journey through the centuries, as interpreted by some of the world’s most celebrated designers.
 Some pieces take centre stage — commanding entire rooms or drawing the eye the moment you enter.
 Others are so seamlessly integrated into their surroundings that you could walk past without noticing.
-A cuff tucked among medieval relics, a bodice that echoes the upholstery of a salon — the line between fashion and artefact often blurs.
-It becomes something of a treasure hunt — an invitation to wander, linger, and look again.
+A Chanel cuff tucked among medieval relics, a bodice that echoes the upholstery of a salon — the line between fashion and artefact often blurs.
+It becomes something of a treasure hunt.
+The breadth of what’s on display is remarkable.

 From Cristóbal Balenciaga to Giambattista Valli, the range of designers and maisons represented is breathtaking.
 You’ll find archival pieces by Chanel, Yves Saint Laurent, Schiaparelli, Dior, Alaïa, and Jean Paul Gaultier, alongside contemporary interpretations by Erdem, Jacquemus, Marine Serre, and Jonathan Anderson.
 It’s a dialogue not just between fashion and art, but between generations of designers.